 In summary, this article offers a synthesis and an advancement of scholarship on crisis bargaining.
-We offer a single framework for international conflict under complete and incomplete information, in the form of a game theory model that allows for variation in uncertainty.
-Crucially, our model makes the novel prediction that the probabilities of a threat's success and coercion onset depend both on the economic and domestic audience costs, as well as on the uncertainties about these costs.
-Finally, the generality of our model allows for broad application in empirical research and offers scope for further investigation of many subjects related to information, such as signalling or bluffing.
+We offer a single framework for international conflict under complete and incomplete information, in the form of a game theory model that allows for variation in: economic cost, audience cost and uncertainty.
+Crucially, our model makes the novel prediction that the probabilities of a threat's success and coercion onset depend both on the economic and domestic audience costs, as well as on the variation in uncertainties about these costs.
+Finally, the generality of our model allows for broad application in empirical research, while offering a detailed guideline in assessment of the role of variation in uncertainty.
+What is more, it offers scope for further investigation of a number of subjects related to information, such as signals exogenous to the model.